Photo courtesy of the International School Ghent.

 Children can enter Pre-Primary school at two-and-a-half years old, but it is not compulsory.
 For children between two-and-a-half years and three years old, there are seven possible start dates for Pre-Primary school during the year.
 Once they are three years old, they can enter Pre-Primary school at any time.
 You can calculate the start date for your child based on their date of birth at this link.

-The Flemish Ministry of Education and Training provides resources for parents and children upon entering Pre-Primary education, including this brochure (in Dutch).
-Summarized versions of the brochure are available in 13 other languages, including English.
+The Flemish Ministry of Education and Training provides resources for parents and children upon entering Pre-Primary education.

 Children must have attended a Dutch speaking Pre-Primary school for at least 250 half days in the year preceding their initial enrollment in Primary school (at six years old).
 There are some exceptions to this rule.